Mire-Scarlet/Mire-Scarlet/README.md

-### Hi there 👋
+### Hi!
+I'm Mireya (but I'd be happy if you call me Mire 😊)  👋

+## I'm a Front-End Developer and English-Spanish Translator✨
+#日本語もできるよ！へへ

+I'm passionate about web development, so here you'll find some of:

 <!--
 **Mire-Scarlet/Mire-Scarlet** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...